AI Commons (AIC) Framework

 Reciprocity - A commitment to recognising and returning value to those whose resources made a system possible: the datasets, labour, and knowledge it was built on.
 The adopter registers these upstream contributions and allocates a share of revenue to a contributor fund, addressing the persistent pattern in which value flows downstream while the inputs sustaining it are treated as free.
 Across many adopters, these registries make visible the actual dependency structure of AI value chains - who contributed what, and whether the return was proportionate.

-Governance - A commitment that all groups affected by an AI system are represented in decision-making about it - and in particular, the decision to discontinue it.
-The adopter defines the stakeholder composition and selection method.
+Governance - A commitment that all groups materially affected by an AI system are represented in decisions that alter how it affects them.
+The adopter defines the stakeholder composition, selection method, and the categories of decision that activate the governance mechanism - including scope expansion to new populations or use cases, transfer of control to a new operator, significant changes to the system's capabilities, modifications to access or data practices, and discontinuation.
 When governance profiles are declared publicly, a norm of participatory oversight develops across sectors - visible, comparable, and increasingly expected.

 Enforcement operates through two complementary layers: contractual commitments that are bilateral and litigable under ordinary contract law, and declaratory commitments - public visibility of declared profiles - that create reputational accountability.
 The combination works within existing legal systems and requires no new legislation.